AnilLG/blog/_posts/2019-07-23-Customer-churn.md

 ## Churn Visualization

 <p style = "text-align: justify">
-The responce variable in the given dataset is Churn.
-Using the pie chart shows how many percentage of churn in the given dataset.
-It gives the 14.5% total amount of chustomer churn in the data.
+The responce variable is <b>Churn</b> in the given dataset .
+Using pie chart shows how many percentage of churn in the given dataset.
+It shows the 14.5% total amount of chustomer churn in the data.
 </p>

 <img src="{{ '/assets/churn_images/churn_ratio.png'}}" class="center">